MartinNohr/MagicImageWand/README.md

 A more detailed setup Instruction for Arduino IDE is available in the Wiki https://github.com/MartinNohr/MagicImageWand/wiki/9.-Compiling-from-source
 NOTE: TTGO Magic Image Wand Remote.pdf is used for a remote control camera shutter release designed by dirkessl.
 It is not part of the MIW project.
 Support for this concept will be added in the future.
 It will be possible then to have the MIW actually control the camera shutter.
+  NOTE: The JSON library is no longer needed for this project, although it may come back someday!
+It was used by the bluetooth library for the Phone App.
+This was deprecated in favor of using a web server.